Damian545-DJ/raport-publiczny/sezer-duygulu/README.en.md

 - the public NWH KVK extract showing the formal entry of Sezer Duygulu into management or an ownership change in 2023,
 - the descriptions of the risk model in municipal documents concerning labour migration.

+I would like to point out that, in the context of labour disputes, not all court cases involving disputes with employment agencies are publicly available.
+Only part of the judgments are published on Rechtspraak, and information about the date and location of a civil hearing often has to be obtained directly from the court.

+The above material indicates that Home of People is expanding in a planned manner by acquiring additional agencies and integrating them into a single operational structure.
+As a result, the group gains greater scale, central administrative support, broader workforce planning capacity, a more extensive housing and transport infrastructure, and a stronger market position.
+This may also make it easier for the group to adapt to the requirements of the WTTA system than it would be for a smaller agency.
+At the same time, the growing position of Home of People may place increasing pressure on traditional, independent Dutch agencies that do not have comparable housing, logistical, and administrative capacity.
+From the perspective of an ordinary worker, this may mean that in a dispute over their rights they are no longer facing a single agency, but rather a better-organised group with greater operational resources, stronger administrative coordination, and a greater ability to influence the organisation of work, housing, and transport.
+In practice, this may make it more difficult for workers to effectively enforce their labour rights.

 ## Source links

 https://www.flexnieuws.nl/2022/12/solutions-group-lanceert-nieuwe-naam-home-of-people/